lorforlinux/docs.beagleboard.io/boards/capes/relay.rst

 4. mkdir build && touch CMakeLists.txt

-5. In CMakeLists.txt, add these values and text via nano CMakeLists.txt
+5. In CMakeLists.txt, add these values and text via nano or your favorite editor!

 .. code-block::